Dog & Pet Policy

 To file a complaint with Eagle County visit: http://www.eaglecounty.us/Animal/Animal_Complaint_Form/.
 Completing this form will initiate a record that can be helpful when other issues arise.
 You can also call 970-328-3647.

-Dogs can be off-leash at the fenced dog park on Carterville Road.
+Join the fun with your pooch at the dog park on Carterville Road.
+Dogs can be off-leash at the fenced dog park.
 Pets should have current and proper shots/vaccinations and should be socialized and trained.
 Owners must clean up after their pets in the dog park and when out walking.

 On private property, dogs may be kept inside of an enclosed run or a fenced yard, if the fence is adequate to contain the dog.
 Cordillera Design Guidelines require that enclosed runs not exceed 1,000 square feet, must be immediately adjacent to the house and within the building envelope.
 Cordillera DRB must approve all enclosures and fencing.
 Property owners should not leave unattended dogs in enclosed runs, fences or on decks because of the nuisance caused by barking.